Balancing Geometry and Density: Path Distances on High-Dimensional Data: Introduction

 \subsection{Summary of Contributions}

 This article develops new analyses, computational insights, and applications of PWSPDs, which may be summarized in three major contributions.
 First, we establish that when $\frac{p}{d}$ is not too large, PWSPDs locally are density-rescaled Euclidean distances.
-This is particularly important when considering $k$NN in PWSPD, which is necessary when $n$ is so large that computing all pairwise distances is impractical.
+We give precise error bounds that improve over known bounds \cite{Hwang2016_Shortest} and are tight enough to prove the local equivalence of Gaussian kernels constructed with PWSPD and density-rescaled Euclidean distances.
 We also develop related theory which clarifies the role of density in machine learning kernels more broadly.
 A range of machine learning kernels that normalize in order to mitigate or leverage differences in underlying density are considered and compared to PWSPD.
 Relatedly, we analyze how PWSPDs become increasingly influenced by the underlying density as $p\rightarrow\infty$.
-We also illustrate the role of density and benefits of PWSPDs compared to other data-dependent metrics on illustrative data sets.
+We also illustrate the role of density and benefits of PWSPDs on illustrative data sets.

-Second, we develop near-optimal computational results on \emph{spanners} for PWSPDs.
-Spanners for PWSPDs allow a computationally advantageous $k$NN graph to be considered when computing PWSPDs.
-Precise estimates on the number $k$ of NN required, as a function of $p$ and $d$, are developed.
-These results are proved generally for Riemannian manifolds, and provide an essential computational tool for the practical use of PWSPDs.
-Extending results of \cite{Groisman2018nonhomogeneous} and \cite{chu2020exact}, we show that for all $p > 1$ one may take $k = O((4/(4^{1-1/p} - 1))^{d/2}\log(n))$, thus quantifying the dependence of $k$ on $p$ and improving the dependence of $k$ on $d$, especially for large $p$.
-We demonstrate the tightness and usefulness of these spanner results in several simulations on large graphs, which in many cases suggest the near-optimality of our results with respect to $p$ and $d$.
+Second, we improve and extend known bounds on $k$ \cite{Groisman2018nonhomogeneous,mckenzie2019power, chu2020exact} guaranteeing that the $k$NN graph is a $1$-spanner of $\mathcal{G}_{\mathcal{X}}^{p}$.
+Specifically, we show that for any $1<p<\infty$, the $k$NN graph is a $1$-spanner of $\mathcal{G}_{\mathcal{X}}^{p}$ with probability exceeding $1-1/n$ if $k \ge C_{p,d,f,\mathcal{M}}\cdot\log(n)$, for an explicit constant $C_{p,d,f,\mathcal{M}}$ that depends on the density power $p$, intrinsic dimension $d$, underlying density $f$, and the geometry of the manifold $\mathcal{M}$, but is crucially independent of $n$.
+These results are proved both in the case that the manifold is isometrically embedded and in the case that the edge lengths are in terms of intrinsic geodesic distance on the manifold.
+Our results provide an essential computational tool for the practical use of PWSPDs, and their key dependencies are verified numerically with extensive large-scale experiments.